nlfiedler/zorigami/doc/DESIGN.md

 #### Uploading Packs

 1. Select an existing bucket, or create a new one.
-    * For Amazon Glacier, limited to 1,000 vaults, so reuse will be necessary.
-    * For Amazon S3, limited to 100 buckets, so reuse will be necessary.
-    * For Google, no hard limit, but perhaps a practical limit.
 1. Upload the pack file to the cloud.
 1. Update pack record to track remote coordinates.

 #### Crash Recovery

-If the latest snapshot is missing an end time, there is pending work to finish.
+If the latest snapshot is missing an end time, there is pending work to finish, in which case the backup will essentially resume the snapshot that was in progress.

 #### File Restore